 The temporomandibular joint (TMJ) is a crucial joint that connects your jawbone to your skull.
 This joint allows you to open your mouth to talk, chew, yawn, and make other essential movements.
-When the function of your TMJ is compromised, you are said to be suffering from a temporomandibular joint disorder (TMD).
+When your TMJ function is compromised, you are said to be suffering from a temporomandibular joint disorder (TMD).
 TMD may lead to jaw pain, locked jaw syndrome, facial pain, and difficulties while chewing.

 If the pain and discomfort are mild and temporary, you can manage temporomandibular joint disorders with self-managed care and in the comfort of your home.
-In the event of chronic and distressing pain, it’s best to seek the attention of a dentist.
+In the event of chronic and distressing pain, it’s best to seek a dentist’s attention for TMJ treatment near you.

 Causes and Symptoms of Temporomandibular Joint Disorders

 It’s often challenging to determine the exact cause of a TMJ disorder, as it is often a combination of multiple factors.
-Some of the factors that contribute to jaw pain include genetics, traumatic injury, arthritis, bruxism or teeth clenching as well as connective tissue problems.
+Some of the factors contributing to jaw pain include genetics, traumatic injury, arthritis, bruxism or teeth clenching, and connective tissue problems.